 How long does it take castor oil to work?

-Castor oil typically causes a bowel movement to occur in about 2 to 3 hours.
-However, it may take up to 6 hours to work in some people.
+Castor oil typically causes a bowel movement to occur in 2 to 3 hours.
+However, it may take up to 6 hours to work for some people.

-Due to the timing of when castor oil works, most doctors don't recommend taking it before bedtime.
+Due to the delayed effects of castor oil, avoid taking it before bedtime.

-- Symptoms of a blocked intestine, such as inability to pass gas and vomiting
+- symptoms of a blocked intestine, such as an inability to pass gas and vomiting

-Laxatives like castor oil are meant as a short-term solution to a problem.
-Taking castor oil all the time to have a bowel movement can have serious consequences.
+People should only use strong laxatives, such as castor oil, as a short-term solution for constipation.
+Taking castor oil to assist every bowel movement can have serious complications.

 Other side effects of long-term use can include:

-People who experience these side effects should stop taking castor oil immediately and see a doctor.
+People who experience these side effects should stop taking castor oil immediately and seek treatment.

 While castor oil may help reduce constipation, there are often safer and gentler methods, especially for children.
-Examples could include adding more fiber into a child's diet or taking a stool softener.
+Examples include adding more fiber into the diet or taking a stool softener.